vulkanCommand/xcommand-n8n-rental/README.md

 https://u-3f81a2.xcommand.cloud
 ```

-5️⃣ User works inside the environment
+5. The user works inside the workspace.
-6️⃣ After expiration the janitor service stops and deletes the container
+6. After expiration, the janitor service stops and deletes the container.

 ---

-# 🆓 Free Plan Logic
+# Free Plan Logic

-The free plan provides a **24-hour sandbox workspace**.
+The free plan provides a temporary **24-hour workspace**.

-To prevent server overload the platform enforces a capacity limit.
+To prevent server overload, the platform limits how many free workspaces can run at the same time.

 ```
 FREE_WORKSPACE_LIMIT = 25
 ```

-The API tracks active free workspaces using:
+The frontend checks the API to display the current capacity:

 ```
 GET /plans/free/status